Science Image Award

 The winning school will be awarded a prize of a digital imaging system from our sponsor Brunel Microscopes, and the second and third prize winners will receive wooden scopes, at the end of the school year.

 The winning school will be awarded a digital imaging system.

 The Science Image Award is open to any primary schools in the Cambridgeshire area.

-If your school would like to enter the ongoing competition please contact us.
+If you would like to take part in the 2018/19 competition, please contact us.